 If there is one thing that is constant in life, it is that the Earth is changing.
 Earth changes have been unfolding since the dawn of time, from tectonic plate shifts to asteroid impacts and cataclysmic volcanic activity.
 These changes have resulted in a diverse range of climatic conditions, transforming earth and sea levels.
 The changes have forged and influenced the flora and fauna of the planet and the evolution of life.
 Earth changes are nothing new.

 You can see this in astonishing detail via this interactive map (to use the map: type where you live in the top-left corner and then select the time period from the top of the screen) – discover what it looked like millions of years ago, where you live – be amazed.

 Our ancestors have survived and adapted to these momentous Earth changes from the cataclysmic volcanic eruptions of Toba in Sumatra 70,000 years ago that reduced the human population across the globe to an estimated 2-3,000 human beings, to the mini ice ages across the millennia.
 These ancestors evolving from the rift valley in East Africa are both tenacious and ingenious in equal measure.
 Collectively, they are our ancestors.

 Across the globe, from indigenous cultures to up-to-date science, there is a unified agreement that changes are predicted.
 Traditional wisdom, from Native American wisdom keepers to Eastern spiritual masters, have for many years been saying that huge changes are predicted.

-The Intergovernmental Panel on Climate Change (IPCC) report predicts that we have 12 years from now to make the changes necessary to avert catastrophic climate change.
+The Intergovernmental Panel on Climate Change (IPCC) report predicts that we have until 2030 to make the significant changes necessary to avert catastrophic climate change.
 Indeed, there are whole websites dedicated to sharing information regarding the scientific data, two notable ones being: scientistswarning.org and dahrjamail.net.
 Moreover, Netflix recently collaborated with one of our most respected and beloved natural Historians, David Attenborough on a series which highlights the existing effects of climate change upon the natural world and the astounding data regarding the decimation of species in the past 50 years due to human activity.

 There are no doubts, humankind is making a BIG impact!